homestar92/ring-lardner-transcriptions/In Conference.md

 The girl pressed a button and wrote something on a slip of paper.
 A boy appeared.
 She gave him the paper.

 “For Mr. A. T. Lansing,” she said.

 The boy went away.
 Presently a young lady in mannish attire came out.

 “I am Mr. Lansing’s secretary,” she said.
 “Did you want to see him personally?”

 “I did and do,” said Hester.

 “Well, just now he’s in conference,” said the secretary.
 “Perhaps you would like to wait.”

 “Listen.
 This is pretty important⁠—”

 “Im sorry, but it’s against the rules to disturb any of the officers in conference.”

 “How long will the conference last?”

-“It’s hard to say,’ replied the secretary.
+“It’s hard to say,” replied the secretary.
 “They just got through one conference and they’re beginning another.
 It may be ten minutes and it may be an hour.”

 “But listen⁠—”